 And reports about these same issues kept on emerging.

-Many SEOs were saying that an update was happening on Wednesday, September 23, when they started seeing issues with indexing new content and older URLs.
+(opens in a new tab) on Wednesday, September 23, when they started seeing issues with indexing new content and older URLs.

 Want to be kept up to date on all things SEO?

 Sign up for our newsletter and follow us on social media: